dinesh671/dinesh-readme/README.md

 ### Hi there, I'm Dinesh - Student of vitbhopal👋
+ 🎓 I am in my junior year pursuing a Bachelors in Computer Science Engineering degree at Vellore Institute of Technology Bhopal, Madhya Pradesh, India.

 ## I'm a Student and Developer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work on web projects with other developers out there
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watch movies and learning new technologies
+- ⚡ Fun fact: I love to  learning new technologies and watch movies

 ### Connect with me: